New Official Website as of August 1, 2011

-Long Island's camera obscura is located in its own building near the marina at Mitchell Park on Front Street in Greenport.
-We are open daily when the sun shines in July and August and weekends the rest of the year, as weather permits.
-Viewing is best when daylight is strongest.
+Long Island's camera obscura is located in its own building near the Marina at Mitchell Park on Front Street in Greenport.
+We are open by appointment only and weather permitting.
+For further information or an appointment please call 631-477-2200.

 Admission $1.00